 This paper contains an improved version of the Bulletproofs Zero-Knowledge Argument System [4].
 The efficiency improvements as claimed appear somewhat marginal compared to the original paper.
-The paper is overall not very well written: the "prose" contains many grammatical errors and it is at times hard to follow.
 The technical parts, including the proofs, contain minor errors (e.g. few wrong indices, some wrong but easily fixable mathematical expression, typos, etc.) which do not however seem to undermine the main claims of the paper.